Buying property on the Costa Blanca

 One of the least traditionally Spanish parts of Murcia; there is a strong emphasis on catering for foreign trade here, and it is very much a golfing and holiday resort.
 Many expats who live here work in the hospitality industry.

 - La Manga del Mar Menor (Sandbar of the Minor Sea)

 Sandy peninsula La Manga is home to many great beaches, thanks to its proximity between the Mediterranean Sea and the Mar Menor

-Rojales is an agricultural village located in the Alicante Province that is perfect for those seeking a traditional life in Spain.
+Rojales is an agricultural village located in the Alicante Province, making it perfect for those seeking traditional Spanish life.
 The village sits on the banks of the River Segura, and is home to a number of traditional cave homes that give a nod to the fascinating history of the area.
 Located just inland from the coastal resort of Guadamar del Segura in the Southern Costa Blanca, Rojales is a pretty spot, boasting a range of attractive property options, set in colourful gardens.

 Not too far away from Rojales is Ciudad Quesada.
 Here you’ll find a variety of shops, bars, restaurants, a golf course, and a waterpark.
 The attractions and blue flag beaches of Torrevieja, Guadamar del Segura, and Santa Pola, are all within five minutes’ drive.

 If life in a mountainside village appeals to you, head to Albox, in the heart of the Almanzora Valley.
 Perched at 420m above sea level, this countryside location is just one of the charming villages found in the Cierra de las Estancias, and the Sierra de los Filabres mountain ranges.
 Expect breathtaking countryside living amongst scenic hills and valleys, citrus orchards and olive groves.
 The white-washed market town is home to 11,000 people, and a small community of expats.